CodingClubUC3M/codingclubuc3m.github.io/_posts/2018-05-10-misc-R-function.md

 {% highlight text %}
 ##    user  system elapsed
-##   0.004   0.000   0.003
+##   0.003   0.000   0.003
 {% endhighlight %}

-However, this very basic approach presents several inconveniences to be aware:
+However, this very basic approach presents several inconveniences to be aware of:

-- The precision of `proc.time` is within the millisecond.
-This means that evaluating `1:1000000` takes `0` seconds at the sight of `proc.time`.
+- The **precision** of `proc.time` is within the millisecond.
+This means that evaluating `1:1000000` (usually) takes `0` seconds at the sight of `proc.time`.
-- Each time measurement of a procedure is subject to variability (depends on the processor usage at that time, processor warm-up, memory status, etc).
+- Each time measurement of a procedure is subjected to **variability** (depends on the processor usage at that time, processor warm-up, memory status, etc).
 So, one single call is not enough to assess the time performance, several must be made (conveniently) and averaged.
-- It is cumbersome to check the times for different expressions.
+- It is **cumbersome** to check the times for different expressions.
 We will need several lines of code for each and creating auxiliary variables.
-- We do not have easy-to-use summaries of the timings.
-We have to code them by ourselves.
+- There is **no summary** of the timings.
+We have to code it by ourselves.
-- We cannot check automatically if the different procedures yield the same result (accuracy is also important, not only speed).
+- There is **no checking on the equality** of the results outputted from different approaches (accuracy is also important, not only speed!).
+Again, we have to code it by ourselves.

 Hopefully, the [`microbenchmark`](https://cran.r-project.org/package=microbenchmark) package fills in these gaps.
 Let's see an example of its usage on approaching a common problem in `R`: how to **recentre a matrix by columns**, *i.e.*, how to make each column to have zero mean.
 There are several possibilities to do so, with different efficiencies.

-{% highlight r linenos %}
+{% highlight r %}
 # Data and mean
 n <- 3
 m <- 10
 X <- matrix(1:(n * m), nrow = n, ncol = m)
 mu <- colMeans(X)
 # We assume mu is given in the time comparisons
+{% endhighlight %}

+**Time to think by yourself on the competing approaches!** Do not cheat and do not look into the next chunk of code!

+{% highlight r %}
+# SPOILER ALERT!
+#
+#
+#
+#
+#
+#
+#
+#
+#
+#
+#
+#
-# The competing approaches
+#

+# Some approaches:

 # 1) sweep
 Y1 <- sweep(x = X, MARGIN = 2, STATS = mu, FUN = "-")